Ghetto Gospel (album): Commercial performance

-Ghetto Gospel debuted at number 14 on the US Billboard 200 chart, earning over 20,000 album-equivalent units (including 651 pure album sales) in its first week.
+Ghetto Gospel debuted at number 14 on the US Billboard 200, earning over 20,000 album-equivalent units (including 651 pure album sales) in its first week.
 The album also accumulated a total of 24.8 million on-demand streams of the album's fourteen tracks.
 In its second week, the album climbed to number 10 on the chart, earning an additional 27,000 album-equivalent units, which was a 24% increase from its debut week sales.
 The album marked Green's first entry on the Billboard 200 and his first top ten.
 On May 20, 2020, the album was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States.
 On July 21, 2021, the album was certified platinum, signifying over 1,000,000 album-equivalent units sold in the United States.